mark-wiltshire/DevOps/README.md

 - uses docker secrets to pass password

 Extras -
-a.
-Run MYSQL as another container - using compose - and change your rest_app code to use it - instead of remote DB
+- DONE Run MYSQL as another container - using compose - and change your rest_app code to use it - instead of remote DB
+- added new Jenkins Credentials for this Docker MySQL Container

 No Longer used files (left here for learning / running previous options)
 - web_app.py